-Be prepared for a nightlife experience unlike anything you might have come across so far!
+Be prepared for a nightlife experience, unlike anything you might have come across so far!
 Enter the 1930s Shanghai-themed bar which has been designed by renowned night club guru Ashley Sutton through a small wooden door – transporting its visitors right into an enticing underground cabaret setting, leaving the ordinary outside world behind.
-Indulge in a anouthwatering selection of food along with an extensive drinks menu featuring selected wines, beers and spirits as well as Maggie Choo’s signature cocktails while watching their incredible live performances.
+Indulge in a mouthwatering selection of food along with an extensive drinks menu featuring selected wines, beers and spirits as well as Maggie Choo’s signature cocktails while watching their incredible live performances.

 Browse their Facebook page to keep up with their daily performances, special events and promotions.

 Address: Rd, Klong Toey, Wattana, Sukhumvit Rd – Soi Sukhumvit 45, Bangkok

 Opening Hours: Tue – Sun, 9pm – 3am

 Contact: +66 63 225 1331